chaoss/wg-app-ecosystem/README.md

 ---

-🚨 The CHAOSS App Ecosystem WG goes on a hiatus for the holidays and resume meetings on January 11th, 2021.
+🚨 The CHAOSS App Ecosystem WG goes on a hiatus for the holidays.
+Last meeting will be November 15, 2021 and we resume meetings on January 13, 2022.

 In the meantime, we advance our work and coordinate asynchronously via Matrix ([join the conversation](https://matrix.to/#/!jfzkFKyGWrODFcwpLp:matrix.org?via=matrix.org&via=kde.org&via=t2bot.io)).